DevZer0D4Y/UnleashedRecompilediOS/README.md

 - The installer will only accept **original and unmodified files**.
 Do not attempt to provide modified files to the installer.

-### What are the keyboard bindings?

-Pad|Key
--|-
-A (Cross)|S
-B (Circle)|D
-X (Square)|A
-Y (Triangle)|W
-D-Pad - Up|Unbound
-D-Pad - Down|Unbound
-D-Pad - Left|Unbound
-D-Pad - Right|Unbound
-Start|Return
-Back (Select)|Backspace
-Left Trigger (L2)|1
-Right Trigger (R2)|3
-Left Bumper (L1)|Q
-Right Bumper (R1)|E
-Left Stick - Up|Up Arrow
-Left Stick - Down|Down Arrow
-Left Stick - Left|Left Arrow
-Left Stick - Right|Right Arrow
-Right Stick - Up|Unbound
-Right Stick - Down|Unbound
-Right Stick - Left|Unbound
-Right Stick - Right|Unbound

----

-You can change the keyboard bindings by editing `config.toml` located in the [configuration directory](#where-is-the-save-data-and-configuration-file-stored), although using a controller is highly recommended until [Action Remapping](#action-remapping) is added in a future update.

-Refer to the left column of [this enum template](https://github.com/hedge-dev/UnleashedRecomp/blob/main/UnleashedRecomp/user/config.cpp#L40) for a list of valid keys.

-*The default keyboard layout is based on Devil's Details' keyboard layout for Sonic Generations (2011)*.

 ### I can't do anything on iOS, what are the controls?

 Currently, there are no touch controls for iOS implemented outside of the installer.
-If you'd like them, please make an issue if there's not one already and I can probably add some basic ones, but for now I'll be moving on to another project so a controller is REQUIRED.
+If you'd like them, please make a feature suggestion in my discord (if there's not one already and I can probably add some basic ones), but for now I have no plans on doing them.

-### Where is the save data and configuration file stored?

-The save data and configuration files are stored at the following locations:

-- Windows: `%APPDATA%\UnleashedRecomp\`
-- Linux: `~/.config/UnleashedRecomp/`
-- macOS: `~/Library/Application Support/UnleashedRecomp/`
-- iOS: `On My iPhone/Unleashed/UnleashedRecomp/`

-You will find the save data under the `save` folder (or `mlsave`, if using Hedge Mod Manager's save file redirection).
-The configuration file is named `config.toml`.

 ### I want to update the game.
 How can I avoid losing my save data?
 Do I need to reinstall the game?

-Updating the game can be done by simply copying and replacing the files from a [release](https://github.com/hedge-dev/UnleashedRecomp/releases) on top of your existing installation. **Your save data and configuration will not be lost.** You won't need to reinstall the game, as the game files will always remain the same across versions of Unleashed Recompiled.
+Updating the game can be done by simply installing the newer .ipa on top of your existing installation. **Your save data and configuration will not be lost.** You won't need to reinstall the game, as the game files will always remain the same across versions of UnleashedRecompiled for iOS.

 ### How can I force the game to store the save data and configuration in the installation folder?

 You can make the game ignore the [default configuration paths](#where-is-the-save-data-and-configuration-file-stored) and force it to save everything in the installation directory by creating an empty `portable.txt` file.
 You are directly responsible for the safekeeping of your save data and configuration if you choose this option.

-### How can I install mods?

-**Do not install mods by modifying the game data**.
-Use [Hedge Mod Manager](https://github.com/thesupersonic16/HedgeModManager) instead.
-You will not get support for modifying your game files directly.

-> [!WARNING]
-> Unleashed Mod Manager is not recommended for use with Unleashed Recompiled, as it can make permanent changes to your game files.

-### How can I force the game to run the installation again?

-While it's unlikely you'll need to do this unless you've modified your game files by accident, you can force the installer to run again by using the launch argument: `--install`.

-### How can I force the game to run under X11 or Wayland?

-Use either of the following arguments to force SDL to run under the video driver you want:

-- X11: `--sdl-video-driver x11`
-- Wayland: `--sdl-video-driver wayland`

-The second argument will be passed directly to SDL as a hint to try to initialize the game with your preferred option.

-### Where is the game data for the Flatpak version installed?

-Given it is not possible to run the game where the Flatpak is stored, the game data will be installed to `~/.var/app/io.github.hedge_dev.unleashedrecomp/data`.
-The Flatpak build will only recognize this directory as valid.
-Feel free to reuse this data directory with a native Linux build if you wish to switch in the future.

-If you wish to move this data to another location, you can do so by creating a symlink from this directory to the one where you'll migrate your installation to.

-### How can I improve performance?

-You can lower the values of some of the following graphics options to improve performance.
-Other options may help, but these usually have the biggest impact:

-- Resolution Scale
-- Anti-Aliasing
-- Shadow Resolution

-If you want a detailed performance report along with relevant system information, press F1 to view multiple performance graphs.
-This will aid in the process of gathering as much information as possible in order to identify the problem.

-When using a system with multiple GPUs (such as a gaming laptop), please make sure that the game has chosen your dedicated graphics adapter and not your integrated one.
-The F1 menu will display which device has been selected by its name along with other options that might be available.
-If you're unable to get the game to select the correct device, you can attempt to override this by changing the `GraphicsDevice` property in `config.toml`.
-The name of the device must be an exact match.

-Some of the game's more demanding sections require strong CPU single-thread performance.
-While the recompilation process adds minimal CPU overhead, modern hardware is typically bottlenecked by this factor before the GPU.

-Linux has an unexpected advantage when it comes to CPU performance, showing improvements in CPU-bound scenarios.
-It's currently speculated that this could be due to the heavy amount of thread synchronization the game performs, an operation that is likely to be more performant on Linux's CPU scheduler than on Windows' scheduler.
-If you wish to gain some additional performance, playing on Linux instead of Windows could yield better results.

-> [!WARNING]
-> Using external frame rate limiters or performance overlays may degrade performance or have negative consequences.

 ### Can I install the game with a PlayStation 3 copy?